 Secondly, Freshworks has started to make an attempt to go up against the largest and most successful ITSM tool provider in the enterprise space (and my apologies to ServiceNow who might find this description limiting).
 Which I think signifies that Freshworks is moving beyond its traditional hunting ground (of smaller organizations with the occasional big win) to actively target larger customers who might otherwise choose one of the many ITSM tool vendors that currently sell to the mid-market up.

 It would be interesting if this worries ServiceNow.
 It would also be interesting what other ITSM tool vendors make of Freshwork’s marketing campaign at Knowledge18.
 In some ways, it’s reminiscent of when a relatively young software-as-a-service (SaaS) ITSM company was gaining market awareness, and large customers.
 From where it built what would eventually become a multi-billion-dollar/year company that’s still growing.

 Have I read too much into Freshworks Knowledge18 marketing campaign?

 Obviously, I could be adding two and two to make five, but what else would drive such a marketing campaign?
-Especially one that’s so public and with “no way back” without a certain level of humiliation (unless this is played as a bit of fun).
+Especially one that’s so public and with “no way back” without a certain level of humiliation in the ITSM industry (unless this is played as a bit of fun).

 Freshworks could have kept it simple (and made the lives of its Freshservice marketing team simpler).
 They could have continued to sell Freshservice to the existing customers of the Freshdesk product (a help desk for external customer support).
 Or they could have aggressively targeted the customers of one or more ITSM tools vendors that have “lost their way in the ITSM space.”

 But they didn’t.
 They instead aimed directly at the market leader.
-Which, unless it’s a case of firing once and running (to hide), has to be an indication of an ambition beyond their current focus and levels of customer success.
+Which, unless it’s a case of firing once and running (to hide), has to be an indication of an ambition beyond their current focus and levels of customer success in the ITSM industry.